cdapio/cdap/cdap-docs/included-applications/source/index.rst

 configuring the system artifacts and not writing any code at all.

-An application created from a configured system artifact following the ETL pattern is referred to (interchangeably) as an *ETL pipeline* or *ETL application*.
-Similarly, an application built following the Data Quality pattern are referred to as a *Data Quality application*.
+An application created from a configured system artifact following the ETL pattern is referred to as an *ETL pipeline* or (interchangeably) as an *ETL application*.
+Similarly, an application built following the Data Quality pattern is referred to as a *Data Quality application*.

 In the future, a variety of system artifacts will be delivered.
 The framework is